lorainecastro/advanced-encryption-standard/README.md

 - **Key Derivation**: Your secret key (passphrase) is strengthened by hashing it with SHA-256 before use, providing consistent 128-bit key strength regardless of input length.
 - **Recommendations**:
   - Always use a strong, unique, and unpredictable secret key/phrase in real-world applications.
-  - Treat encrypted output as sensitive if the key is reusable—anyone with the key can decrypt it.
+  - Treat encrypted output as sensitive if the key is reusable — anyone with the key can decrypt it.
   - For maximum security in production systems, consider authenticated encryption modes (e.g., AES-GCM) or professionally audited libraries.
 - **Limitations**: This is a client-side educational/demo tool.
 It is secure for casual use but not audited or intended as a complete solution for regulatory compliance (e.g., GDPR, HIPAA, or other data protection laws that require enterprise-grade controls, auditing, and additional safeguards).